VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: System Architecture

-VoteLab supports a comprehensive analysis of various criteria, including statistics and collective patterns of anonymous voter behaviors, recording initial choices made, their timing, changed decisions as well as the duration of decision-making processes.
+\textbf{Behavioral Analysis and Decision-Making Insights.} VoteLab supports the recording of initial choices made, their timing, changed decisions as well as the duration of decision-making processes.
 By collecting such metadata throughout the voting process, new insights can be gained to better understand, effectively design, and improve voting procedures.